What To Do With Old Clothes? 10 Eco-Disposal Tips for a Worn-Out Wardrobe

 7. USE A BRAND’S RETURN AND RECYCLE POLICY

 Some of our favorite sustainable and ethical fashion brands have amazing programs that allow you to return gently-used goods to be properly recycled, resold, upcycled into new products, or donated to people in need.

 - Patagonia’s Worn Wear program repairs, re-shares, and recycles old Patagonia gear and clothing.

 - Pact’s Give Back.
 Wear Forward program accepts all brands of gently-used clothing, shoes, and accessories for donation to charities.

 - The North Face’s Clothes the Loop program accepts used footwear and apparel (any brand, any condition) at their stores for a $10 discount on a future purchase.
 The clothes are sent to Soles4Souls to be transformed into new garments while providing livelihood opportunities to those in developing countries.

 - Old Eileen Fisher clothes can be returned for resale in their Renew line.

 8. CLOTHING SWAP DATES WITH FRIENDS

 One human’s trash is another human’s treasure and a lot of fun can be had playing dress-up with friends while proving this adage true.

 Put on some upbeat music, share drinks and snacks (wine and wardrobe redesign, anyone?), and strut down the runner rug runway.

 If there are garments nobody wants, brainstorm clever ways you can upcycle them or plan a follow-up group trip to a thrift store or local homeless shelter to donate.

 9. COMPOST CLOTHES MADE OF NATURAL FABRICS

 Buying clothes made out of sustainable fabrics is great, but buying clothes made from natural, biodegradable fabrics is even better.
 And not just because they don’t rely on the petrochemical industry either.

-Clothes purely made from natural fabrics like cotton, silk, kapok, alpaca, wool, hemp, bamboo (some, depending on how it’s processed), linen, and cashmere can be composted to provide resources back to the earth.
+Clothes purely made from natural fabrics like organic cotton, silk, kapok, alpaca, wool, hemp fabric, bamboo fabric (some, depending on how it’s processed), linen, and ethical cashmere can be composted to provide resources back to the earth.

 Who knew worn out PJ pants could be such good worm food?!